Fillings and Sealants

 What are dental sealants?

-Sealants are a thin coating that is painted on teeth to protect them from cavities, they are typically used in children, but can be used in adults as well.
+Sealants are a thin coating that is painted on teeth to protect them from cavities.
+They are typically used in children, but can be used in adults as well.
 This preventative treatment lowers the chances of developing cavities in the deep chewing surfaces of your back teeth.
 Because these grooves, pits, and fissures are narrow and difficult to clean with a toothbrush, they’re some of the areas that develop cavities first.
 By placing sealants over your chewing surfaces, we essentially create a shallower area that’s smoother and easier to clean with a toothbrush.
-That way there’s little to no residual bacteria left inside of the grooves following your typical brushing routine.
-Sealants are a quick and affordable option to preventing cavities and tooth fillings.
+That way, there’s little to no residual bacteria left inside the grooves following your typical brushing routine.
+Sealants are a quick and affordable option for preventing cavities and tooth decay.

 -